subaruclover/apis-rl/README.md

 ## TODO
 makefile for apis-rl under the main APIS (makefile)

+### consider:
-maybe: venv for make file
+- venv for make file
-       requirement.txt for the dependency of the project (pandas, tf, keras, numpy, matplotlib, ...)
+- requirement.txt for the dependency of the project (pandas, tf, keras, numpy, matplotlib, ...)